 Nov 16, 2018

-Available at Apple Music, Amazon, Google Play, and other retailers:
+Available at Apple Music, Amazon, YouTube Music, and other retailers:

 ROCO is one of the most innovative, boundary-pushing ensembles performing today, committed to building new connections to audiences, creating new repertoire and embracing new technology.
 For our debut album, we asked our musicians to pick their favorite pieces from ROCO’s repertoire, and what rose to the top were five of our then fifty-eight world premiere commissions (over seventy-five by the end of the current season).